dgoffredo/chan/README.md

 ///Concepts
 ///--------
-// The 'chan' library, instead of having a runtime hierarchy if interfaces,
+// The 'chan' library, instead of having a runtime hierarchy of interfaces,
 // will use compile-time protocols possibly backed up by type-erased runtime
 // interfaces where convenient.
 //